 Lucas Pope, the guy behind Papers, Please has returned with Return of the Obra Dinn and won the best narrative award, as well as the Seumas McNally Grand Prize for Best Independent Game.

 Nomada Studio's gorgeous platformer Gris has won the award for Best Visual Art, quite rightfully so if we may add.
-You can check out our review for more and trust us when we say there is much more to the game than just visuals, as splendid as they are.
+You can check out for more and trust us when we say there is much more to the game than just visuals, as splendid as they are.

 The remainder of the winners list is as follows: